RESOURCES REGARDING TRANSITION AND DETRANSITION

 Girls and Young Women and ROGD

-ROGD stands for “Rapid Onset Gender Dysphoria comprised of mostly teenage girls coming out as “transgender” in friend groups without having early onset gender dysphoria, a traditional requirement of gender dysphoria diagnosis.
-Parents are reporting that their daughters appear to not be helped by transition, many youths have serious mental health issues prior to trans identification, and therapist and doctors are immediately affirming their self diagnosed "transgender" identification, including medically.
-Ohio parents of ROGD kids reports that most of their daughters self-identified as “transgender”, then began making demands for treatments.
-Some ran away from home and are being housed by transactivists.
-At 18, not much can be done to stop them.
-Many have co-morbid mental health challenges such as ADHD.
-This describes 98% of our Ohio parent experiences with our vulnerable daughters who are often academically gifted, artistic and have depression diagnosis and social anxiety.
-We are concerned for our atypical girls, who could be or are autistic that are taking on the transgender identity, especially because they are being diagnosed in the same hospitals that house gender clinics.
+ROGD stands for “Rapid Onset Gender Dysphoria” comprised of mostly teenage girls coming out as “transgender” in friend groups without having early onset gender dysphoria, a traditional requirement of gender dysphoria diagnosis.
+Parents are reporting that their daughters appear to not be helped by transition, many youths have serious mental health issues prior to a "transgender" or "non-binary" identification.
+Often therapist and doctors have immediately affirmed a self diagnosed "transgender" or "non-binary" identification, including medically.
+Parents report that most of their daughters self-identified as “transgender”, then began making demands for treatments after being coached by online forums as to what to say.
+Many have co-morbid mental health challenges such as ADHD, are often academically gifted, artistic and have prior depression diagnosis and social anxiety.
+These atypical girls are autistic or have autistic traits.
+Sadly, gender clinics have ignored the scientific evidence of girls taking on a transgender identity and are medically transitioned regardless.
+The same hospitals that house gender clinics have cornered the market regarding testing.
 We believe our girls who have experienced traumas, either physical or mental are being maltreated.
 We also believe there are other issues at play such as dissociation.

 INTERNET USAGE